Aconcagua Expedition - Polish Glacier Traverse

 Day 17: Possible Summit Day

-Day 20: Finish hike out, return to Mendoza for celebratory dinner.
+Day 20: Complete hike out and return to Mendoza.

 Day 21: Return flight to US